EtiennePerot/safe-code-execution/docs/setup.md

     * On **Docker**: Add `--mount=type=bind,source=/sys/fs/cgroup,target=/sys/fs/cgroup,readonly=false` to `docker run`.
     * On **Kubernetes**: Add a [`hostPath` volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) with `path` set to `/sys/fs/cgroup`, then mount it in your container's `volumeMounts` with options `mountPath` set to `/sys/fs/cgroup` and `readOnly` set to `false`.
     * **Why**: This is needed so that gVisor can create child [cgroups](https://en.wikipedia.org/wiki/Cgroups), necessary to enforce per-sandbox resource usage limits.
+    * If you wish to disable resource limiting on code evaluation sandboxes, you can skip this setting and not mount `cgroupfs` at all in the container.
+Note that this means code evaluation sandboxes will be able to take as much CPU and memory as they want.
 * **Mount `procfs` at `/proc2`**:
     * On **Docker**: Add `--mount=type=bind,source=/proc,target=/proc2,readonly=false,bind-recursive=disabled` to `docker run`.
     * On **Kubernetes**: Add a [`hostPath` volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) with `path` set to `/proc`, then mount it in your container's `volumeMounts` with options `mountPath` set to `/proc2` and `readOnly` set to `false`.